 EditPad Pro can display up to two rows of tabs.
 One row for files, and another row for projects.
 The file tabs will only show the files in the active project.
 Switching between project tabs also switches between the files active in those projects.

-Tabs are very convenient when working with a relatively small sets of files.
-When working with hundreds or even thousands of files, EditPad Pro's Files Panel is a more appropriate tool.
+Tabs are very convenient when working with a relatively small set of files.
+When working with hundreds or even thousands of files, EditPad Pro’s Files Panel is a more appropriate tool.
 If you prefer to use the Files Panel, you can disable the tabs to save screen space.
 By default, EditPad always shows the tabs for files, but only shows the tabs for projects when you have more than one project open.

 Pressing Ctrl+Tab on the keyboard switches between file tabs.
 If you turn on “use most recent order when switching tabs with Ctrl+Tab”, then pressing Tab repeatedly while holding down Ctrl moves back through tabs you’ve previously activated, in reverse order.
 Unlike the Go|Back in Edited Files, Ctrl+Tab remembers all tabs you’ve activated, regardless of whether you edited those files.

 When you release the Ctrl key after pressing Tab one or more times, the tab that is activated is moved to the last position in the list of recently activated tabs.
-So if you press Ctrl+Tab and release both keys and do this repeatedly, you'll be switching back and forth between two files.
-Essentially, Ctrl+Tab switches between files in EditPad like Alt+Tab switches between application in Windows.
+So if you press Ctrl+Tab and release both keys and do this repeatedly, you’ll be switching back and forth between two files.
+Essentially, Ctrl+Tab switches between files in EditPad like Alt+Tab switches between applications in Windows.